RifianFernando/edulink-api/readme.md

     ```bash
     go run database/database.go -seed
     ```

+    if you want to generate the session_key for auth use the following command
+    ```bash
+    go run database/database.go -session:generate
+    ```
 10. run the project using the following command

 - Run Project with CompileDaemon **(RECOMMENDED)**